Belkis-Bakhouche/Interpreter/README.md

 # Java_Interpreter
-It's a Java interpreter which allows a limit number of opertions
+It's an interpreter which allows a limit number of opertions